Brussels Running Routes:

 Photos courtesy of the creative folks at Flickr Creative Common.
 Thanks!

-The monarchy also tried to make its stamp on the city: setting up palaces, grand parks and monuments all over the place.
+The monarchy also tried to make its stamp on the city: setting up huge palaces, grand parks and impressive monuments all over the place.
 The city is officially bilingual, disguising the cultural war going on.
-And on top of the local disputes, Brussels is home to the European Commision, NATO and various international companies, giving the place a much more cosmopolitan feeling than its size would ever warrant.
+And on top of the local disputes, Brussels is home to the European Union, NATO and various international companies, giving the place a much more cosmopolitan feeling than its size would ever warrant.
+It punches above its weight-class with international buzz.

 |Hotel Solvay on Avenue Louise, photo by zemistor|